jenniferz99/causal-spatial-representations/README.md

 This is our official code base for the paper _More than Correlation: Do Large Language Models Learn Causal Representations of Space?_

-Author: Yida Chen, Yixian Gan, Sijia Li, Li Yao, Xiaohan Zhao (listed in alphabetical order of the last names)
+Authors: Yida Chen, Yixian Gan, Sijia Li, Li Yao, Xiaohan Zhao (listed in alphabetical order of the last names)

 ## How to Use?